Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Lazard, in six matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In six matchups versus the Lions, Lazard has had a touchdown catch twice, but never more than one in any single game.

-- The 255.6 yards per game the Lions are allowing through the air makes them the NFL's 21st-ranked pass defense.
+- This week Lazard will face the NFL's 21st-ranked pass defense (255.6 yards allowed per game).

-- The Lions have allowed 28 touchdowns through the air (1.8 per game).
-They are 24th in the NFL in that category.
+- The Lions have given up 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Vikings, Lazard grabbed six passes for 72 yards and scored one touchdown while being targeted six times.

-- Lazard has racked up 140 receiving yards (46.7 per game) and two touchdowns, hauling in 10 passes on 15 targets over his last three outings.
+- Lazard has racked up 140 receiving yards (46.7 per game) and two touchdowns, hauling in 10 balls on 15 targets over his last three games.

 Lazard's Green Bay Teammates